throw-away-qq/throw-away-qq.github.io/README.md

 I have a background in Industrial and Systems engineering from IIT Kharagpur.
 I have extensive experience in solving problems through Data Science in organizations from a range of industries, including retail, media, and consulting.
 My key interests lie in Natural Language Processing and Recommendation Systems.
 My approach centers on developing streamlined, high-impact solutions.
 Throughout my career, I've driven success through taking initiative, diligence, and an unwavering commitment to continuous improvement.
 I have 3 ginger cats, and I enjoy hiking in the Himalayas in my spare time.

-Currently I am working as a Senior Data Scientist at The Home Depot.
+Currently I am working as a Lead Data Scientist at The Home Depot.

 ***
 ### Work Experience